Every day, in computer virus research laboratories around the world, the same scene is repeated by dozens of specialists.

 For each computer virus research lab, a fairly standardized routine is used to handle new viruses.
 When a sample of a suspicious file is received, it enters into the processing queue.
 The file gets assigned to a virus researcher, who then uses the various tools at his disposal to perform an analysis of the file.
 If it is found to be a virus or other similar malicious code, further research is conducted to determine its characteristics as well as to develop detection capabilities.
 The time and effort involved varies greatly, depending on the skills and experience of the researcher,the tools available, the workload and the difficulty of the sample under analysis.

 Some virus research labs have introduced automatic pre-analysis tools using neural networks and artificial intelligence, which attempt to determine if a sample is a virus without human intervention.
-Based upon my tests and feedback from users, this has not been all that successful
+Based upon my tests and feedback from users, this has not been all that successful in the real world.
+When dealing with new malicious code, human researchers still need to get involved and perform "hands on" analysis in many cases, if not all.

 With every single new malicious code sample being analyzed by at least 30 different teams of researchers around the world, one might think that the competition has resulted in an increase in excellent analysis.
 Unfortunately, this is not the case.
 Pick any recent critter that has caused problems as your control and compare the descriptions on each antivirus vendor's Web site.
 These descriptions will differ, they will contradict, they will have huge variances in quantity and quality of information and, in many cases, will be incomplete.